Bunsen Is a Beast

 Bunsen Is a Beast is an American children's animated television series created by Butch Hartman for Nickelodeon.
-It revolves around a small eccentric blue monster named Bunsen who begins attending a middle school that previously only admitted humans.
 In spite of prejudice against beasts, Bunsen befriends a human boy named Mikey Munroe and his homeschooled companion, Darcy.
-Together, Bunsen and his friends attempt to navigate through school life while outsmarting a student named Amanda who wants to rid society of Bunsen's kind.
+Together, Bunsen and his friends attempt to navigate through school life while outsmarting a student named Amanda Killman who wants to rid society of Bunsen's kind.

-The show is based on a drawing of a monster and a boy that Hartman created in 2009.
-He originally considered writing a picture book featuring the characters, but decided against going forward with the idea until an executive from Nickelodeon saw the drawing and encouraged him to develop the concept into a television program.
-Prominent themes highlighted in the series include the positive aspects of social integration and the celebration of different cultures.
-Bunsen Is a Beast was Hartman's fourth and final animated series produced for Nickelodeon before his departure with the network, after The Fairly OddParents (2001–2017), Danny Phantom (2004–2007), and T.U.F.F.
+Bunsen Is a Beast was Hartman's fourth and final animated series produced for Nickelodeon before his departure from the network, after The Fairly OddParents (2001–2017), Danny Phantom (2004–2007), and T.U.F.F.
 Puppy (2010–2015).
-It is also his only Nickelodeon cartoon without the involvement of Grey Griffin or Rob Paulsen.

 The show's only season, consisting of twenty-six episodes, was ordered by Nickelodeon in December 2015.

-The series had two runs on two different networks; Nickelodeon from January 16 to October 14, 2017, then Nicktoons from December 18, 2017, to February 10, 2018.
+The series had two runs on two different networks; Nickelodeon from January 16, 2017, to October 14, 2017, then Nicktoons from December 18, 2017, to February 10, 2018.

 Premise

 Bunsen Is a Beast centers on a blue monster named Bunsen, the first beast to attend Muckledunk Middle School.
 Mikey Munroe, his human friend, helps him navigate through school, as he feels the pressure to prove that monsters can coexist peacefully without eating and harming others.
 Episodes typically focus on Bunsen learning how to complete human tasks and discovering a human tradition.
 Mikey also learns more about the monster world, meeting new creatures whenever he visits Bunsen's home.
-However, a girl named Amanda Killman believes Bunsen is dangerous and wants to destroy him so that his kind will suffer from extinction.
+However, a girl named Amanda Killman believes Bunsen is dangerous and wants to destroy him so that his kind can suffer from extinction.
 Bunsen and Mikey must outwit Amanda whenever she comes up with a new scheme, occasionally with the help of their friend Darcy.